microsoft/FluidFramework/experimental/dds/tree2/src/class-tree/README.md

 Recursive types are still somewhat sketchy.

-Comparing trees to object literals (for example in tests), will require a dedicated tree comparison function and/or comparing to unhydrated nodes (and implementing the more APis for them) instead of plain literals .
+Comparing trees to object literals (for example in tests), will require a dedicated tree comparison function and/or comparing to unhydrated nodes (and implementing the more APis for them) instead of plain literals.

+Adding custom constructors to the schema classes is likely to break them, though static builders (like "create") can be added just fine.

 ## Ideas to consider in the future

-1. allow class schema to override "serializeSessionState", to allow persisting things like selection?
+1. allow class schema to override methods to provide hooks.
+For example "serializeSessionState", to allow persisting things like selection.
 Maybe support via decorator? override methods for events?